Leonard Kaprielian Grants

 The Leonard Kaprielian Grants Program supports art-related projects and activities in the local community.
 Funding for the grants is generated by proceeds from the annual Sausalito Art Festival, held every Labor Day weekend.
 The Grants program is one of many areas of community involvement undertaken by the Sausalito Art Festival Foundation, in addition to the annual Festival it produces each Labor Day Weekend.

 The Leonard Kaprielian Grants program honors long-time Sausalito Art Festival Foundation board member and community volunteer Leonard Kaprielian and supports the Foundation’s mission to encourage, promote and support the arts in the community.

 Congratulations to the 2013 Leonard Kaprielian Grant Recipients:

 Past recipients of Sausalito Art Festival Foundation Leonard Kaprielian Grants have included Friends of the Bay Model, Friends of the Sausalito Public Library, Golden Gate Opera, Sausalito Foundation, Sausalito Historical Society, Sausalito Woman’s Club Scholarship Fund, Sausalito-on-the-Waterfront Foundation, Spaulding Wooden Boat Center, Willow Creek Academy among others.

-Applications for the 2013 Grants are now closed.
-Grants applications are accepted each Fall.
+Applications for the 2014 Grants are now open!
 All eligible non-profit organizations in Sausalito are invited to apply.
 The grants support art-related activities in the community with awards ranging in size from $500 to $10,000.